 Lynn strives to create exciting learning environments with an understanding of the individual needs and backgrounds of her students.
 She encourages both educational and personal growth in her students and believes that learning is a lifelong experience.
-Lynn looks forward each year to working with three-year-olds in Beijing.
+Lynn looks forward each year to working with Grade 2 students at BCIS.

 Chantelle is a British Citizen from the picturesque county of Lincolnshire, on the East Coast of England.
-After completing her Education and Psychology Degree in 2010 at Durham University, she undertook her teaching qualification.
+After completing her Education and Psychology Degree in 2010 at Durham University, she undertook her teaching qualification in the UK.
 On completion, she took up her first teaching position in Grade 4 in England.
 She moved into international teaching in 2013 when she moved to Kiev, Ukraine, teaching Grades 2-4 over her three years there.
 This will be her fourth year at BCIS, having spent three years teaching Grade 5 she now takes the position of PYP Coordinator.

-Chantelle likes to read and run in her spare time.
-She enjoys traveling immensely, recently visiting Iceland, Vietnam, and Serbia (to name a few places), and immersing herself in the richness of all the cultures she experiences.
+Chantelle likes to read and exercise in her spare time.
+She enjoys traveling immensely, recently visiting Thailand, Vietnam, and Canada (to name a few places), and immersing herself in the richness of all the cultures she experiences.
 She is happy to be in Beijing and to be a part of the BCIS community.

-Matthew has been working at BCIS since August 2011 and since then has taught in grades 1, 4 and most recently in grade 5.
-As well as supporting students in the classroom, Matthew has also thoroughly enjoyed helping with the ES soccer teams.
+Matthew has been working at BCIS since August 2011 and since then has taught in Grades 1, 4, and most recently, in grade 5.
+As well as supporting students in the classroom, he has also thoroughly enjoyed helping with the ES soccer teams.

 Sandy’s love of China began in 1988 when she got the chance to teach English at a university in Shandong Province.
 Many years and three children later, she and her husband Gary decided it was finally time for another international experience.
 They are excited about living and working in Beijing and are ready to explore many parts of China.

 Outside of the classroom, Sandy is passionate about reading, traveling, trying different cuisines, and spending time with her family and friends.
-She is thrilled to be a part of the BCIS community and a member of the fourth grade team.
+She is thrilled to be a part of the BCIS community and a member of the Grade 4 team.